HydroshieldMKII/OratorIQ/README.md

 This project provides a proof-of-concept lecture transcription system.
 It contains a FastAPI backend for uploading audio files and a React frontend for interacting with the API.
 Uploaded audio is transcribed and a brief summary with sample questions is stored for later review.
-Summaries and questions are now generated using self‑hosted Transformer models for improved quality.

 ## Quick start